waynegraham/dlie_infrastructure/README.md

 - **OAI-PMH Harvest**: Daily at 02:00 UTC (configurable) via `harvest_oai` task.
 - **RSS/Podcast Harvest**: Daily at 03:00 UTC via `harvest_rss` task.
 - **Text Extraction**: Apache Tika for PDF → plain text, stored in local folders.
+- **API Storage & Indexing**: Harvested metadata and extracted text are POSTed to the FastAPI `/resources` endpoint, which stores records in PostgreSQL and triggers background tasks to index each resource into Solr.

 Configuration variables (via `.env`):